mb0/xelf-go/doc/modules.md

 module wrapper that support external processes using something like github.com/hashicorp/go-plugin.

 Daql and layla used a corresponding file name extension to indicate the expected xelf environment.
-While we can still use explicit extensions, we should not encourage custom extension to simplify tooling.
+While we can still use explicit extensions, we should not encourage it to simplify tooling.
 We can use the module system to ensure the expected environment.

 Module refs allow local aliases that effect the reference name in that file.
 We need to allow aliases to disambiguate otherwise conflicting imports.
 Resolved type names must match these alias